Train Fast. Stay Sharp. Live Powerfully.

 Strength, power and reaction time don’t disappear overnight.
 They decline gradually – often without obvious warning signs.

-More often, they are the result of small changes that go unaddressed over time.
+They are the result of small changes that go unaddressed over time.
 These changes don’t stop on their own.

 By the time something feels “off”, the underlying decline has already been happening for years.